Wind508/mcbench/README.md

 code from the Matlab Central File Exchange, and tools from the [the McLab project][mclab] can be used to parse the code and serialize the resulting ASTs to XML.
-The scraper also outputs a manifest with metadata about each downloaded project; this is used to populate a small Redis instance that serves as an index.
+The scraper also outputs a manifest with metadata about each downloaded project; this is used to populate a SQLite database that serves as an index.

 An instance of this application is running at http://mcbench.cs.mcgill.ca.